I was analyzing the Click-Through Rates (CTRs) on the CTAs for one of our clients and I thought to myself, “Self, what’s a good click rate for these?”

 What does CTA mean?

 CTA stands for Call-to-Action.
-At their core, a CTA should call users to action.
-That action shuld be to take the next most logical step down the funnel.
+At its core, a CTA should call users to action.
+That action should be to take the next most logical step down the funnel.
 CTAs can be used in a designed format, such as buttons or larger graphics, or in text format.
 They're usually placed on website pages, emails, and blogs.

 The Scientific Method

 For my analysis, I looked at CTA data so far in 2019, about five months' worth.
 I looked at performance for each of our clients, and averaged the CTRs across the board, including CTAs with a zero percent click-through rate, to get the rawest data possible.
 I only included CTAs with at least 100 views in that time frame to exclude the hyper-niche, which always tends to have a good click rate.

 I completed another calculation that removed the highest and lowest numbers for each client to eliminate any outliers that may skew the data up or down.
 When doing this, I did not include any zero percent numbers and started with the second-lowest actual number.
 For example, if a client had CTAs with 0.0, 0.1, and 0.2 percent, I started with 0.2 through the second-highest percentage.

 I also calculated the median of each range, again excluding any CTA with a zero percent click rate.
 A median is another way to find a more reliable metric by looking at the number exactly in the middle of a range.

 To get even more detailed, I also examined performance on three various types of CTAs: